BIOL275-MSUM/BIOL275-MSUM.github.io/lab-6.md

 1. Claim your GitHub repository for this lab.
 2. Conduct your analyses in an R script.
-3. When you are satisfied, copy the R code to your Rmd file, knit the document, commit everything, and push it to GitHub for grading.
+3. When you are satisfied, copy the R code to your Rmd file, knit the document, commit everything, and push it to GitHub.
+4. Submit the link to your GitHub repo to the D2L assignment box for this lab so it can be graded.

 ### Question